A ‘How to Kill Weeds’ Tip That’ll Stop You From Wasting Money

 Image: PhotoAlto/Eric Audras/Getty

 It seems like cutting the grass shorter would equal cutting it less frequently.
 You may mow less, but only because your ugly, brown lawn isn't growing at all.
-Too-short grass starves the roots, killing the poor plant.
+Grass that's too short starves the roots, killing the poor plant.
 So set your blades for three inches.
 You'll save yourself a heck of a reseeding bill.

 #3 Don't Bag Lawn Cuttings